kghose/radio-gogo/README.md

 I decided to make a simple app that looks nice (to me).

-I initiall thought about a tag search, and a station search and so on.
+I initially thought about a tag search, and a station search and so on.
 But I always liked the (original) Google search page the most.
 Just a simple text box where you type in your terms and get results and behind that is a more sophisticated search language if you want it.

-_I decided to have a single search bar you get to with "s".
-Typing a string there does a tag search.
-If you add search directives, it does a more detailed search.__
+_I decided to have a single search bar where typing a string does a tag search.
+If you add search directives, it does a more detailed search._

 I had initially planned a "responsive" program, where, for example, you could be typing a search term and the search results would populate as you typed.
 This